qodo/TwitterX/core/components/twitterx/docs/readme.txt

 include_rts - should this include retweets (default: 1)
-cache_id - unique ID for caching in case you want to view multiple feeds or different feeds (default: TwitterX_PAGEID) toPlaceholder - a placeholder ID if you want to use content as a placeholder instead of outputting directly (default: '')
+cache_id - unique ID for caching in case you want to view multiple feeds or different feeds (default: TwitterX_PAGEID) toPlaceholder - a placeholder ID if you want to use content as a placeholder instead of outputting directly (default: '') filter - An optional regular expression to filter the tweets (default: '')

 Loading timelines
 -----------------

+As the 1.1 API is more restrictive the tweets available have changed.
 The snippet defaults to user_time line but you can load any of these:

 public_timeline
 public_timeline
 friends_timeline
 user_timeline
 mentions
-retweeted_by_me
-retweeted_to_me
 retweets_of_me